 My Ranking System

 The graph below shows the performance of a purely mechanical strategy: buying the top 50 liquid stocks and selling them when they drop below a certain ranking threshold (or drop from the ranking).
 This approach demonstrates the power of the "quantitative edge" without any subjective input.
-I track the transactions and performance of the model in the Portfolio section.
+I track this 50-stock model portfolio as a benchmark to showcase the strategy’s average performance.
+All transactions for this benchmark portfolio are provided on Sunday prior to buying or selling on Monday, and you can follow its performance in the Portfolio section.
 Subscribe for access.

 Adding a Qualitative Edge